Ahmad Jamal at the Blackhawk: Background

 This was the final recording of the Ahmad Jamal Trio featuring bassist Israel Crosby and drummer Vernel Fournier.
 Several months after it was made, Crosby died of a heart attack.
 Jamal did not record another new trio album for more than two years—another live album titled Naked City Theme.

 The liner notes to the original Blackhawk LP were written by the jazz record producer and critic John Hammond, who described the trio's playing as "some of the most sensitive, delicate and subtle music in jazz history."
 He also noted that Jamal played on this album "with a gusto he usually hides."

 As was typical for the trio, the repertoire mostly consists of jazz standards but also includes a Jamal original, "Night Mist Blues".

 Reissues

-The music from this live recording has been included on various Jamal CD compilations, including The Complete Ahmad Jamal Trio Argo Sessions, a 9-CD set issued by the Mosaic label.
+The music from this live recording appears on various Jamal CD compilations, including The Complete Ahmad Jamal Trio Argo Sessions, a 9-CD set issued by the Mosaic label.

 In 2022, American Jazz Classics released a 2-CD set titled The Complete 1962 Ahmad Jamal at the Blackhawk, which includes the contents of the original LP along with two bonus tracks ("Darn That Dream" and "On Green Dolphin Street") as the first disc and then nine additional tracks, including alternate takes, as a second disc.
 As JazzMessengers.com noted, "This release compiles all known 1962 performances by the celebrated Ahmad Jamal Trio with Israel Crosby and Vernel Fournier at the Blackhawk club in San Francisco."